bedops/bedops/docs/content/revision-history.rst

 v2.4.20
 -------

-Released: **TBD**
+Released: **July 27, 2016**

 * :ref:`convert2bed <convert2bed>`

   * Increased memory allocation for maximum number of per-read CIGAR operations in BAM and SAM conversion to help improve stability.
 Thanks to Adam Freedman for the report!

-  * Improved reliability of gene ID parsing from GTF input.
+  * Improved reliability of gene ID parsing from GTF input, where ``gene_id`` field may be positioned at start, middle, or end of attributes string, or may be empty.
 Thanks to blaiseli for the report!

 =================
 Previous versions